datopian/playbook/onboarding/README.md

 ## Tech Team Onboarding (Datahub)

-**This section was writen for developers working on Datahub but contains a lot of useful information for Developers working for Viderum.**
+**This section was writen for developers working on Datahub but contains a lot of useful information for Developers working for Datopian.**

 *Training new Jedis!*